vereis/blog/apps/blog/priv/posts/20240903100331_ecto_query_composition.md

 ### Rolling it Out

-Once we started implementing this behaviour all over the place at Vetspire, we agreed that this was how we wanted to write queries going forwards.
+Once we started implementing this behaviour all over the place at my current job, we agreed that this was how we wanted to write queries going forwards.

 We noticed the following things in our usage: